| Consulting rates & terms | Site evaluation form | Integrated design examples | Eco home checklist-pdf

 Assess Site evaluation form information and design a water and/or wastewater system which is optimal for the context.
 Some clients save time by doing the design themselves and having me review it and give advice at points in the process.

 Oasis Design house specialties

 Most projects we do incorporate original designs.
-See Oasis design specialties.
+See for example: Adobe Safety Cottage, Oasis design specialties.